Orioles Hall Of Famer Frank Robinson Dies At 83

 BALTIMORE (WJZ) — Frank Robinson, a former Baltimore Oriole and Hall of Famer, has died at the age of 83.

 He was the first player to win MVP awards in both leagues and the first African-American manager in MLB.
 He was inducted into the National Baseball Hall of Fame as a Baltimore Oriole in 1982.
+Robinson was also awarded the Presidential Medal of Freedom, the highest honor given to civilians in the United States, by President George W. Bush in 2005.

-Sports Illustrated confirmed Robinson’s passing Thursday afternoon.
+The Orioles confirmed Robinson’s passing Thursday afternoon.

+Robinson’s 21-year playing career began with the Cincinnati Redlegs in 1956 at the age of 20.
+He earned the National League’s Rookie of the Year honors in following that season, hitting .290 with 38 homers and 83 RBI in his debut season.
+From there, he played for five teams over the next 20 years, including the Orioles, Los Angeles Dodgers, California Angels and Cleveland Indians before retiring from the game as a player at age 40 following the 1976 season.

+In his 21-year career, Robinson was voted an All-Star 14 times and won two MVP awards with four other Top 5 finishes in MVP voting.
+He won the American League’s Triple Crown in 1966 when he hit .316 with 49 home runs and 122 RBI.
+He was inducted into the Hall of Fame in his first year of eligibility in 1982 with just short of 90% of the vote from the Baseball Writer’s Association of America.
+His 586 home runs ranks 10th on the all-time list and his total of 1,812 RBI ranks 21st.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook